Niels-Bohr-Institute-XNS-StructBiophys/Marbles/README.md

 2. Python >= 2.7
 3. Cmake
 4. NLOpt
+5. WillItFit

 ## Installation of Dependencies
 ### GSL
+Marbles uses the GSL library to compute legendre polynomials and random numbers.
 From your console, you can download GSL 1.9 by running the following command:
 ```
 wget https://ftp.gnu.org/gnu/gsl/gsl-1.9.tar.gz
 ```